Atlas975/Notes/Networking/Network_delay.md

 - Bi-directional transfer is also needed to check for irregularities in a direction
 ## Ping
 - Measures RTT and works on end to end manner like tracer route, however messages sent to specific hosts rather than nodes across the path
+- Ping measures response time from a specific device while tracerroute

 > ![[Pasted image 20230213231702.png]]
 - Accounts for packet loss measuring the number of responses received